Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

 **When naming your folders:**

 - Consider setting a character limit on folder names (again to reduce problems with hitting path character limits)
-- Make your folder names human-readable, meaningful, and easy to interpret
+- Make your folder names meaningful and easy to interpret
-- Make your folder names machine-readable
+- Never use spaces in your folder names
-  - Don’t use spaces.
-They are not supported by command line applications and can often break a URL when shared.
     - Use `_` or `-` to separate words
-    - It is worth noting that `_` can be difficult to read when file paths are shared in links that are underlined to denote that the path is clickable (for example when sharing a SharePoint link to a document).
 - With the exception of `-` and `_`, don't use special characters in your folder names.
-Computers assign specific meaning to many of these special characters.
-    - Examples include but are not limited to `?`, `.`, `*`, `\`, `/`, `+`, `'`, `&`, `"`
-- Be consistent with capitalization (use only lower case for example)
+- Be consistent with delimiters and capitalization.
+Follow an existing naming convention (as mentioned above).

 **Example directory structure style guide**